 - 1. All Bachelor's degree programmes at the Faculty of Arts have one starting date each year: 1 September. - 2.
 It is not possible to start the propaedeutic phase of the degree programme after 1 September. - 3.
 The provisions of this Article also apply to students who reregister for the same degree programme. - 4.
 Notwithstanding what is set out in Article 2.8.1 and 2.8.2, students who have previously been enrolled in the degree programme or who wish to start in a higher year may apply to the Admissions Board for permission to start on a different date.
 The Admissions Board will grant permission for an alternative starting date if the specific course units that the student in question wishes to follow start on this date and if the student has satisfied the entry requirements for these course units. - 5.
-A request for admission after 1 September may be submitted to the Admissions Board by email: bsz.let@rug.nl.
+A request for admission after 1 September may be submitted to the Admissions Board via email: bsz.let@rug.nl.
 A decision regarding this application will be taken within 4 weeks.

-SECTION 3 CONTENT AND STRUCTURE OF THE DEGREE PROGRAMME
+SECTION 3 - CONTENT AND STRUCTURE OF THE DEGREE PROGRAMME

-Article 3.1 - Aims and learning outcomes of the degree programme
+Article 3.1 Aims and learning outcomes of the degree programme

-1. The degree programme is designed to
+- 1. The degree programme is designed to - a. impart knowledge, skills, and understanding in the field of the degree programme, and to enable the learning outcomes listed in Article 3.1 of Part B of these Regulations to be attained. - b. promote academic development.
+This is defined as the development of competences (knowledge, skills, and attitudes) concerning: - independent academic thought, action, and communication - the use of the relevant academic instruments - -(academic) communication skills - the use of specific knowledge of a field in a wider academic,

-- a. impart knowledge, skills and understanding in the field of the degree programme, and to enable the learning outcomes listed in Article 3.1 of Part B of these Regulations to be attained. - b. promote academic development.
-This is defined as the development of competences (knowledge, skills and attitudes) concerning: - i. independent academic thought, action and communication - ii. the use of the relevant academic instruments - iii. academic communication in the mother tongue - iv. the use of specific knowledge of a field in a wider academic, - v. philosophical and social/cultural context - vi. behavioural norms that apply during the degree programme and in the academic world - c. prepare students for a further study career.
+- philosophical, and societal/cultural context - behavioural norms that apply during the degree programme and in the academic world - c. prepare students for a further study career.
 Students become familiar with the theory and practice of academic research from the very start of their Bachelor's degree programme.